nicoltoons/nicoltoons/README.md

 ### 🖥 Skills

 - Game And App Development with Unity and C#
-- Basic Database Creation with PHP and MySQL
+- Database Creation with PHP and MySQL
 - 2D Animation and Illustration
 - Creative Writing
 - UI and UX design